bennetthardwick/darknet.js/README.md

     .then(detections => console.log(detections));
 ```
 Unfortunately only Promises are supported at this time, but support for callbacks will be coming soon.

+## Activating Turbo Mode
+If you want to use CUDA, you'll have to enable it yourself.
+To do this, navigate to the directory where darknet.js is installed (`node_modules/darknet`), and edit the makefile inside the darknet repo, `darknet/Makefile` to say `GPU=1`.
+With this enabled, issue the command `make && cp libdarknet* ..` to compile darknet library and copy it to the root of darknet.js.
+After doing this, Darknet.js should work with your CUDA enabled GPU.

 ## Built-With
 - [Node FFI](https://github.com/node-ffi/node-ffi)